We will provide national and regional students with eight weeks of didactic and experiential learning at:

-The Magee Women’s Cancer Research Center (WCRC), Oakland campus site was developed to expose scholars to various aspects of research in women’s health, focusing on cancer, which has become a major strength at the MWRI with the recent generation of the Womens Cancer Research Center (WCRC).
+The UPCI Women's Cancer Research Center (WCRC), Oakland campus site was developed to expose scholars to various aspects of research in women’s health, focusing on cancer, which has become a major strength at the MWRI with the recent generation of the Womens Cancer Research Center (WCRC).
 Research projects and presentation centered around critical research projects in breast and ovarian cancer, and state-of-the-art technologies and approaches for the studies, such as novel methods in mass spectrometry.
 Scholars will participate in class-based didactic courses, extensive research programs in individual mentors’ laboratories, and visits at clinical and core support components of the Magee Hospital, and MWRI.

 The Tumor Immunology, Oakland campus site will expose high school students to immunological research and prepare them for career opportunities in tumor immunology.
 Students will be assigned to work with a mentor in a laboratory to create a research project working with data analysis and experimental design.
 The goals of this specific Immunology program are: to explore the exciting biologic basis for novel therapies being developed in the immunotherapy of cancer.

 The Drug Discovery, Systems and Computational Biology (DiSCoBio) site on the Oakland Campus introduces rising high school juniors and seniors to the emerging fields of research that use both computational and experimental approaches to answer fundamental questions in Cancer Biology and related disciplines: Computational Structural Biology (studying how proteins move and interact with each other), Drug Discovery (theoretical and experimental designing and testing of candidate drug compounds), Genomics/Bioinformatics (analyzing large data sets of sequencing and other data), Image Analysis/Informatics (training a computer how to “see” and analyze biological image data), and Systems Biology (tackling biological questions using an integrated, holistic approach).
 In addition to having a primary research experience in one of these fields, scholars will learn about the fundamental concepts in each of these “New Biologies”, and gain hands-on training in the tools and techniques central to these disciplines.
 Professional development activities will complement the research and didactic training to help prepare scholars for careers in science and/or medicine.
 Scholars should expect an immersive, challenging, and fulfilling research and training experience in a fast-growing area of cutting-edge, biomedical research.
+For more information visit the DiSCoBio website.

 The Computer Sciences, Biological Sciences and Biomedical Informatics (CoSBBI) site is hosted by the Department of Biomedical Informatics and Pathology Informatics (Shadyside campus) and has been developed to introduce high school rising seniors to different aspects of biomedical informatics and their uses in cancer research, detection and diagnosis, and treatment.
 Biomedical Informatics research covers a broad spectrum of inquiry - from the analysis of genomic microarray datasets to the evaluation of hospital organizations during the adoption of new technology.
 Students can spend the summer working with faculty mentors on projects with a focus on clinical informatics, pathology informatics, genomic and proteomic data or the development of data warehouses and data mining strategies, among other interests.
 We expect that by the end of the eight weeks, students will understand the different aspects of biomedical informatics, such as cognitive and translational informatics, and their uses in cancer research, detection and diagnosis, and treatment.